Perkedel/Lah-Mboh/docs/Tutorial/HowToMostlyNotLostInDM.md

 ## Also best of the best keyboard.

 Which switches that has short enough travel, short in-response time & range.
 Typically this is a Cherry-MX Red & similar.
-It's a linear clickless switch with relatively short travel time.
+It's a lightweight linear clickless switch with relatively short travel time.

 Also, ask for pre-lubrication if available.